A-Larsen/accord/notes/FIXME.md

 I'm going to set js to null on the last line so that the websocket is not accessable

 ```javascript
 ws = null
 ```
+.. this doesn't work because the socket needs to stay open for messages and adding rooms and friends